 In May 2014, the FASB issued ASU 2014-09, Revenue with Contracts from Customers.
 This ASU establishes a single revenue recognition model for all contracts with customers based on recognizing revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services, eliminates industry specific requirements, and expands disclosure requirements.
 This ASU is required to be adopted beginning January 1, 2018.
 Our revenue streams include agreements with distributors, agreements with end users and agreements with governmental entities.
 The Company continues to evaluate the impact that the adoption of this ASU will have on the consolidated financial statements, including the timing of revenue recognition associated with certain customized products.
 We have conducted a risk assessment and have worked with outside consultants to develop a transition plan that will enable us to meet the implementation requirement.
+Additionally, we have provided numerous training sessions to begin educating individuals throughout the business on the requirements of the new standard.
 We are still finalizing the analysis to quantify the adoption impact of the provisions of the new standard, but we do not currently expect it to have a material impact on our consolidated financial position or results of operations.
-Based on the evaluation of our current contracts and revenue streams, most will be recorded consistently under both the current and new standard.
+Based on the evaluation of our current contracts and revenue streams, most will be recorded consistently under both the existing GAAP and the new standard.
 The majority of our revenue transactions are not accounted for under industry-specific guidance that will be superseded by the ASU and generally consist of a single performance obligation to transfer promised goods or services.
 The FASB has issued, and may issue in the future, interpretive guidance which may cause our evaluation to change.
-We anticipate using the modified retrospective method of adoption and having enhanced disclosures surrounding revenue recognition.
+We anticipate using the modified retrospective method of adoption and having enhanced disclosures surrounding reve